mikepierce/GNU-bc-Functions/README.md

 The functions are split into two files:
-`functions.bc` containing pure functions that only return a value, and `routines.bc` containing functions that I’ve found useful in practice as an instructor that, generally, prints information about some input.
+`functions.bc` containing pure functions that only return a value, and `routines.bc` containing functions that I’ve found useful in practice as an instructor that, generally, print information about some input.
-Note that files like these can be loaded automatically by bc by setting this environment variable:
+Files like these can be loaded automatically by bc at startup by setting this environment variable:

     export BC_ENV_ARGS="-lq /PATH/TO/functions.bc /PATH/TO/routines.bc"